Nature abhors a vacuum: A simple rigorous example of thermalization in an isolated macroscopic quantum system: General results

 Let $\kPz\in\Htot$ be the normalized initial state of the system.
 We define the effective dimension $\Deff$ of $\kPz$ by \eq \Deff=\biggl(\sum_{j=1}^{\Dtot}\bigl|\bPz\Psi_j\rangle\bigr|^4\biggr)^{-1}, \lb{Deff} \en which quantifies the effective number of energy eigenstates that constitute the state $\kPz$.
 It holds in general that $1\le\Deff\le\Dtot$.
 It is known that an initial state whose effective dimension $\Deff$ is almost as large as $\Dtot$ generically exhibits thermalization, provided that the energy eigenvalues are nondegenerate.
 See section~6 of \cite{Tasaki2016}.
 (See Appendix~\ref{s:deg} for necessary modifications when there are degeneracies.)
 It is strongly believed that a realistic nonequilibrium initial state of a non-integrable many-body quantum system has an effective dimension almost as large as the total Hilbert space dimension\footnote{ To be precise this is true only when the final state represents the equilibrium state at infinite temperature (as in our case).
 In general, if the initial state $\kPz$ has energy close to $E$ then the effective dimension is believed to be close to the dimension of the corresponding energy shell, i.e., the Hilbert space spanned by energy eigenstates whose eigenvalues are close to $E$.

 One can argue, although very heuristically, that a large effective dimension is a consequence of (a strong form of) ETH.
 Consider a system described by a short-ranged translation-invariant Hamiltonian $\hH$ and assume that ETH is valid.
 For simplicity, we take the initial state $\kPz$ to be a translation invariant product state.
 (We assume $\kPz$ is not an eigenstate of $\hH$.)
 Then $\kPz$ has energy distribution peaked around some value $E$.
 Let $\kPj$ be the eigenstate of $\hH$ with eigenvalue $E_j$.
 Since ETH asserts that energy eigenstates with close eigenvalues are similar to each other, it is reasonable to assume that the overlap $|\langle\Phi(0)\kPj|^2$ is almost independent of $j$ as long as $E_j\simeq E$.
-This implies that $\Deff$ is almost identical to the dimension of the energy shell around $E$. }, but it seems to be formidably difficult to prove this expectation.
+This implies that $\Deff$ is almost identical to the dimension of the energy shell around $E$. }.
+See \cite{SantosPolkovnikovRigol2011,Rigol2014,Rigol2016} for systematic convincing numerical studies.\footnote{ We note that the diagonal entropy $S_{\rm d}$ studied in these works is believed to be related to the effective dimension as $\Deff\sim\exp[S_{\rm d}]$.} However, it seems to be formidably difficult to prove this expectation rigorously.
 Currently available general lower bound for $\Deff$ only shows that it is only moderately large \cite{FBC2017}.
 Our major task is to construct an initial state $\kPz$ that is far from equilibrium and has a large effective dimension $\Deff$.

 To realize such an initial state with large $\Deff$, we choose $\kPz$ randomly from the subspace $\calH_1$.
 To be precise, denoting by $\{\ket{\Xi_j}\}_{j=1,\ldots,D_1}$ an arbitrary orthonormal basis of $\calH_1$ we prepare an initial state as $\kPz=\sum_{j=1}^{D_1}c_j\ket{\Xi_j}$, where $c_j\in\bbC$ satisfies $\sum_j|c_j|^2=1$ and are drawn randomly according to the uniform measure on the unit sphere in the $D_1$ dimensional complex space.
 Such $\kPz$ describes a nonequilibrium state such that all particles are confined in the sublattice $\La_1$, while the state restricted to $\La_1$ is in thermal equilibrium at infinite temperature.
 In this state, the infinite temperature state in $\La_1$ borders a vacuum in $\La_2$.
 Therefore we can interpret the present initial state as a limiting case of a nonequilibrium state in which two equilibrium states with different pressures are in touch with each other.